dathan/blog/content/posts/openai-fine-tuning-notes.md

 ```

 Notice the completions.
 This is directly corresponding to a field in the openai client `classification_n_classes`.
-Note: *if the train and valid set do not have the completion you'll receive an error described below*
+Note: *if the train and _valid set _does_ not have_ the completion you'll receive an error described below*

 ### Dump the data
 ```